 Cause and Effect in Science

 Science seeks to explain and understand the occurrences in the natural world.
 Things happen for a reason.
-There is a definite cause for an effect!
-The cause can be why something happens.

 The effect, consequently, is the description of what happened.
 Before we look at language examples of cause and effect, it makes sense to check out ideas in the real world.